pinobatch/zap-ruder/README.md

 to solve cause 2 and provide test cases for solving cause 3.

 This demo is for NTSC NES and NTSC TV.
-It should also run on RGB modded NES or a modded Vs. Duck Hunt.
+It should also run on RGB modded NES.
 It might even work on PAL famiclones such as Dendy for what it's worth.
 But expect noticeable mistracking on a PAL NES due to a different CPU clock ratio.
+The serial gun of *Vs. Duck Hunt* is not yet supported.

 [pulse-position modulation]: https://en.wikipedia.org/wiki/Pulse-position_modulation